Eperty123/OpenFusion-Web-API/README.md

  # Note
  The database provided has all the required tables for the API to work.
- Log out and other features are yet to be implemented.
+Other features are yet to be implemented.

  ## Server
  Max length of password must be set to 32 since we'll be comparing hashed passwords and not plain text.